0xAungkon/Claude-Code-Android/README.md

+# Claude Code Android

-# Full Claude Environment on Termux
+### Full Claude Development Environment on Termux
 A complete Claude development environment running on Android via Termux and proot-distro Ubuntu.
 This project provides a fully automated setup for running Ollama, Claude CLI, web terminal access, and SSH — all from your Android device.

 > **Tested on:** Termux `v0.119.0-beta` (version code `1022`)